 Any research that involves human subjects and is authorized and conducted under the jurisdiction of Drake University is subject to review by the Drake University IRB.
 No new research project or changes to previously approved research projects may be initiated until approved by the IRB.

 Review Process for Full Board Submissions

-An IRB designate will determine whether a research protocol qualifies for exemption from coverage under 45CFR46.101 or 21CFR56.104.
+An IRB designate will determine whether a research protocol qualifies for exemption from coverage under 45CFR46.104.
+Under certain conditions, the IRB may also conduct a limited review of the protocol to ensure compliance with federal regulations.
 After you have submitted your application, your submission will be reviewed and you will be notified in writing of the official determination within approximately fourteen (14) days.
 If it is determined that your project does not qualify for exempt status, you will be asked to submit your protocol for either expedited or full board review, as appropriate.

 After you have submitted your application for expedited review, your submission will be reviewed by the IRB Chair and/or one or more experienced IRB members designated by the Chair.
 The reviewer(s) may exercise all of the authorities of the IRB except that the reviewer(s) may not disapprove the research.
 The reviewer(s) will complete the review within 2-3 weeks and will make one of the following determinations:

 You will be notified in writing of the determination.
 If you are asked to make changes, allow one week for the IRB to respond once you have submitted the requested changes.

 Activities approved through the expedited review process are recorded in the IRB meeting minutes, which are distributed to the full IRB prior to the next regularly scheduled IRB meeting.
 At a convened IRB meeting, any member may request that an activity that has been approved under the expedited review procedure be reviewed by the full IRB in accordance with full board review procedures.
 A vote of the members shall be taken concerning the request and the majority shall decide the issue.
 Full IRB decision shall supersede any expedited review decisions.